DanTrz/GodotSpriteGenerator/README.md

 * You can load external Palettes to change the colors of your Sprites and SpriteSheets
 * Comes with a Prebuilt model and dozens of animations for you to use
 * You can add your own models with your own animations (from blender or any other software).
-* (WORK IN PROGRESS) In the coming days I will also add the Executable files to run as Standalone App in case you don't want to run in Godot Editor.

 ## Getting Started